dotnet/docs/docs/core/testing/unit-testing-mstest-migration-from-v1-to-v3.md

 ## Configuration changes

-MSTest v3 supports both XML and JSON formats for configuration files.

-1. **Verify Configurations**: Ensure that `.runsettings` files align with MSTest v3 syntax and structure.
+Ensure that `.runsettings` files align with MSTest v3 syntax and structure.

 ## Parallel execution and performance optimization